ajbc/spf/README.md

 # Social Poisson Factorization (SPF)

+(C) Copyright 2014-2015, Allison J.B.
+Chaney
+This software is distributed under the MIT license.
+See `LICENSE.txt` for details.

 #### Repository Contents
 - `conf` contains a base configure file for running LibRec to do model comparisons
 - `scripts` bash and python scripts for data processing and running experiments